aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * `receiveCurrentUser`
   * `receiveErrors`

-Build the corresponding action types as well.
+Build the corresponding action types as well (e.g., `export const LOGIN = 'LOGIN'`).
 All of our action creators ( other than `logout`) should accept an argument.

 ### `SessionReducer`